Fredi Washington

 Fredericka Carolyn "Fredi" Washington (December 23, 1903 – June 28, 1994) was an American stage and film actress, civil rights activist, performer, and writer.
-Washington was of African-American descent.
-She was one of the first black Americans to gain recognition for film and stage work in the 1920s and 1930s.
+Washington was of African American descent and was one of the first Black Americans to gain recognition for film and stage work in the 1920s and 1930s.

-Washington was active in the Harlem Renaissance (1920s–1930s), her best known role being Peola in the 1934 film version of Imitation of Life, where she plays a young light-skinned woman who decides to pass as white.
-Her last film role was in One Mile from Heaven (1937), after which she left Hollywood and returned to New York to work in theatre and civil rights activism.
+Washington was active in the Harlem Renaissance (1920s–1930s).
+Her best-known film role was as Peola in Imitation of Life (1934), where she played a young light-skinned Black woman who decides to pass as white.
+Her last film role was in One Mile from Heaven (1937).
+After that, she left Hollywood and returned to New York to work in theatre and civil rights activism.

 Early life

 Fredi Washington was born in 1903 in Savannah, Georgia, to Robert T. Washington, a postal worker, and Harriet "Hattie" Walker Ward, a dancer.
-Both were of African-American and European ancestry.
-Fredi was the second of their five children.
+Both were of African American and European ancestry.
+Washington was the second of their five children.
 Her mother died when Fredi was 11 years old.
-As the oldest girl in her family, she helped raise her younger siblings, Isabel, Rosebud and Robert, with the help of their grandmother.
-After their mother's death, Fredi and her sister Isabel were sent to the St. Elizabeth's Convent School for Colored Girls in Cornwells Heights, near Philadelphia, Pennsylvania.
-Her father eventually remarried, but his second wife died while pregnant with the couple's first child.
-He married a third time and had four additional children, giving the family a total of nine children.
+As the oldest girl in her family, she helped raise her younger siblings, Isabel, Rosebud, and Robert, with the help of their grandmother.

+After their mother's death, Washington and her sister Isabel were sent to the St. Elizabeth's Convent School for Colored Girls in Cornwells Heights, near Philadelphia, Pennsylvania.

-While still in school in Philadelphia, Washington's family moved north to Harlem, New York during the "Great Migration."
+While Washington was still in school in Philadelphia, her family moved north from Georgia to Harlem, New York.
 Washington graduated from Julia Richman High School in New York City.

 Career

 Early entertainment career

 Washington's entertainment career began in 1921 as a chorus girl in the Broadway musical Shuffle Along.
-She was hired by dancer Josephine Baker as a member of the "Happy Honeysuckles," a cabaret group.
+She was hired by dancer Josephine Baker as a member of the "Happy Honeysuckles", a cabaret group.
 Baker became a friend and mentor to her.
 Washington's collaboration with Baker led to her being discovered by producer Lee Shubert.
 In 1926, she was recommended for a co-starring role on the Broadway stage with Paul Robeson in the play Black Boy.
 She quickly became a popular, featured dancer, and toured internationally with her dancing partner, Al Moiret.

 Washington turned to acting in the late 1920s.
 Her first movie role was in Black and Tan (1929), in which she played a Cotton Club dancer who was dying.
 She acted in a small role in The Emperor Jones (1933) starring Robeson.
 Washington played Cab Calloway's love interest in the musical short Cab Calloway's Hi-De-Ho (1934).